This page provides detail about how to apply for access to human GWAS data and links to the relevant policies regarding data use.

 Upon confirmation of receipt of the fully executed DAA, the IDAC secretary will register all approved applicants with EGA using the email addresses provided in the application form.
 The EGA will then contact all approved applicants directly to provide them with login details in order to access the data.

 Like many research consortia, the MalariaGEN Consortium seeks to achieve a balance between sharing the data resources it has generated with the research community, and protecting the first publication rights of the data producers.
 Previously, MalariaGEN maintained a list of planned analyses and researchers granted access to released data were not permitted to submit their analyses or conclusions in these areas for publication during the embargo period.
-As of (insert date) these analyses are complete and this restriction no longer applies.
+As of the December 2020 these analyses are complete and this restriction no longer applies.
 This change has been reflected in Version 1.3 of the MalariaGEN Data Release Policy for Genome-wide Association Data.